A common misconception about American Prairieis that we don’t have fences. Not true!

-American Prairie Reserve has nearly 600 miles of fence across its management units.
+American Prairie has nearly 600 miles of fence across its management units.
 While these fences may create barriers and hazards for wildlife, they are essential for Reserve management and grazing management on adjacent lands.
 Fences also are used to define property boundaries, keep bison and cattle on approved management units, and keep livestock from wandering onto highways.

 A Reserve fence.

 There are many factors that influence the use, necessity, and placement of fences, including wildlife movement, property boundaries, public property uses and grazing management.
-American Prairie Reserve has taken two different approaches regarding fences on the Reserve and managing fences with wildlife in mind:
+American Prairie has taken two different approaches regarding fences on the Reserve and managing fences with wildlife in mind: